-Customs officers need to have:
+Customs officers need to have knowledge of:

-- knowledge of legislation relevant to customs work
+- legislation relevant to customs work

-- understanding of customs procedures and policies
+- customs documentation, procedures and policies

-- knowledge of border protection methods
+- border protection methods

-- knowledge of search and investigation techniques
+- search and investigation techniques

 - do shift work, which can include nights, weekends and public holidays